m-abdollahzadeh-a/UniqCast/README.md

 In main.go, the processNatsMessage function leverages the capabilities of process.go to locate the initial segment and subsequently publishes the outcome through NATs.

+## HOW TO RUN
+Simply execute docker-compose up --build to get this code up and running! :)

+If you don’t have Docker and Docker Compose installed, you can refer to the official [Docker documentation](https://docs.docker.com/engine/install/) for installation instructions.